ARMmbed/mbed-client/porting-guide.md

-To make your module available to other modules that you want to build, you need to give [`yotta link`](http://docs.yottabuild.org/reference/commands.html#yotta-link) command to "link" it into the module where you want to test it out.
+To make your module available to other modules that you want to build, you need to give [`yotta link`](http://docs.yottabuild.org/reference/commands.html#yotta-link) command to link it into the module where you want to test it out.

-**Pekka says: This could be written more clearly.
-Who gives that command (or are these yotta things commands?) where and what is then available for whom?**
-**Yogesh : Text is now updated, Comments ??**
-You will then be able to use your local your in-development lwm2m-client implementation by giving command `yotta link lwm2m-client-xxx` in main `lwm2m-client` module so that it starts using your local module.
+To use your local your in-development lwm2m-client implementation, give the command `yotta link lwm2m-client-xxx` in the main `lwm2m-client` module.

 ```
 # in lwm2m-client, link your module: